VerbalExpressions/ElixirVerbalExpressions/README.md

 ## API documentation

-You can find the API documentation on it's (own page)[http://maxsz.github.io/ElixirVerbalExpressions/docs/index.html].
+You can find the API documentation on it's [own page](http://maxsz.github.io/ElixirVerbalExpressions/docs/index.html).

 ## Contributions
 Pull requests are welcome.